 Explanation: The jointing of two individual fibers is called as fiber splicing.
 It is used to establish long-haul optical fiber links by joining two small length fibers.

 2. How many types of fiber splices are available?

 Explanation: Splices are divided into two types depending upon the splicing technique used.
 These are fusion splicing (welding) and mechanical splicing.

 3. The insertion losses of the fiber splices are much less than the Fresnel reflection loss at a butted fiber joint.
-State whether the given statement is true or false.

 Explanation: The Fresnel reflection loss is usually more because there is no large step change in refractive index with the fusion splice as it forms a continuous fiber connection.
 Also, some method of index matching tends to be utilized with mechanical splices.